 Versatility Ranch Horse

-The obstacles found in a ranch trail pattern are approximate to those found during the course of everyday ranch work.
-Ideally it is held outside in natural terrain.
+VRH Ranch Trail -- Obstacles found in a ranch trail pattern are approximate to those found during the course of everyday work.
 Judges are looking for a well-broke, responsive and well-mannered horse that can correctly navigate and negotiate the course, and do so in a correct and efficient manner.

-Similar to other cutting classes, ranch cutting is judged on the ability of the horse to work a cow by separating it from the herd and holding it.
+VRH Ranch Cutting -- Similar to other cutting classes, ranch cutting is judged on the ability of the horse to work a cow by separating it from the herd and holding it.
 The objective is to cut one or two cows, based on the division.
-For open, cowboy and amateur division competition, there is a two-minute limit where each exhibitor must work two head, but has the option of working the full two minutes.
-In youth competition, on the other hand, there is a one-and-a-half-minute time limit where the exhibitor must work one cow but has the option of working the full minute and a half.
+For open, cowboy and amateur division competition, there is a two-min- ute limit where each exhibitor must work two head, but has the option of working the full two minutes.
+In youth competition, on the other hand, there is a one- and-a-half-minute time limit where the exhibitor must work one cow but has the option of working the full minute and a half.

-To be eligible to compete in the ranch conformation class, the horse must be shown in at least one class in a different category on the day of the show.
+VRH Ranch Conformation -- To be eligible to compete in this class, the horse must be shown in at least one other class the day of the show.
 Judges are looking for balanced, structurally correct horses with adequate muscling.
 You’ll need to show your horse in a good working halter – rope, braided, nylon or plain leather – exhibit your horse at a walk and trot, then line up for inspection by the judge.